BetterBoyTph/SVM-CIFAR10/README.md

 # SVM-CIFAR10

 The content of this project is to classify CIFAR-10 by SVM.
-There are five files in this project.The function are as follows:
+There are five files in this project.The function are as follows.
 cifar-10-batches-py:
 Include CIFAR-10 URL where you can download the dataset.
 SVM.py: